vegapnk/RJW-Genes/CONTRIBUTING.md

 - Hypersexual & Zoophile comes from [RJW](https://gitgud.io/Ed86/rjw)
 - Cockeater & Naked Prowess come from *WasMachenDennSachen* but I copied it from Discord Chat.
 - Fertilin, Fertilin Drain, Healpussy, Succubus Wing & Tail come from Shabakur
+- Littered Birth, Many of the Penis Types are from Jaaldabaoth
+- Feline Genitalia, Animal Mating Call and Udder are from Kira-Bad-Artist